regice/regice/README.md

-- 👋 Hi, I’m @regice
+- 👋 Hi, I’m Brandon Tran aka @regice!
 - 👀 I’m interested in iOS development at the moment!
-- 🌱 I’m currently learning Python and reviewing on React Native, NodeJS, and HTML/CSS.
+- 🌱 I’m currently learning Python and reviewing and expanding my knowledge on React Native, NodeJS, and HTML/CSS.

 <!---
 regice/regice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.